READ THIS FIRST!

 Spending more time with your guests?
 Yes please!

 Whether you go down the path of having a first look or not, I’m a MASSIVE advocate of enabling couples to spend as much time with their guests as possible.
 I’m of the school of thought, that if you don’t want to see, or spend time with your guests, why didn’t you just elope?

 If we do a first look -Brilliant.
 The ceremony is done and you get to hang out with your guests straight away.
-We’ll fit in the family formals sometime during canapés too.
-But there’s no rush for that and it keeps this time super relaxed.
+We’ll fit in the family portraits sometime during canapés too.
+But there’s no huge rush for that if you’ve done a first look and it keeps this time super relaxed.
 If you have live music, you also get to hear and enjoy the killer live band/musician that you spent money on.
+Woo!

 If you don’t do a first look – no stress at all either.
 I understand it’s not for everyone.
 We’ll usually try get the family formals done straight away.
 If the venue and timing is cool with it, I then like to let the couple and bridal party chill out for 5 and 10 minutes and have a beer/wine/bite to eat before we go off for photos.
 If we can do this, I honestly believe it makes a big difference in keeping things relaxed for these shots.
 I’ll then do the couple/bridal party photos, and I’ll try my very best to keep this relaxed and fun.
+That 30 – 45 minutes we’re doing these photos, should absolutely be one of the best parts of the day!
+Not one of the worst!
 I’ll also often try to get everyone back to the canapés before the reception time.
 This doesn’t always happen, as timings can often blow out, but please know, it’s what I’m usually aiming for.

 Reception Entrances …

 Like a lot of this page, it’s totally my opinion – but I personally find ‘reception entrances’ to be a little strange.
 And they can be a fair bit of a time killer too.